magenizr/Magenizr_HideShippingMethod/README.md

 ```

 ## Support
 If you have any issues with this extension, open an issue on [Github](https://github.com/magenizr/Magenizr_HideShippingMethod/issues).
-For a custom build, don't hesitate to contact us on [Magento Marketplace](https://marketplace.magento.com/partner/magenizr).

 ## Contact
 Follow us on [GitHub](https://github.com/magenizr), [Twitter](https://twitter.com/magenizr) and [Facebook](https://www.facebook.com/magenizr).